All Episodes

 I think you're a good man, but you're wrong on this.

-And he told me that this bill will help strengthen the border to get new um border patrol agents.
+And he told me that this bill will help strengthen the border to get new border patrol agents.

-And I said, Well, the agents who do their job, like Agent Campion and Ramos, they do their job, they go to prison, the drug dealers walking free.
+And I said, well, the agents who do their job, like Agent Campion and Ramos, they do their job.

-And I said this is below.
+And I said, this is bowling.

-Wish I could remember where this was.
+I saw some, I wish I could remember where this was.

 Do you know that even as we speak, they are cutting the number of agents on the border?

-Not just agents, but uh all kinds of security people, the guards being pulled out of there, something like that.
+The guards being pulled out of there, something like that.

-I forget it might have been National Review Online where I read this.
+It might have been National Review Online where I read this.

 And everybody was perplexed.